Justin-Meme-Sometimes/Small_TPU_Revamped/README.md

-# Tiny TPU Project
+# Micro TPU Project

-SystemVerilog implementation of a Tiny TPU a 4x4 Systolic Array with scratchpad memory with Certain (Undecided post processing units)
+A SystemVerilog implementation of a TPU-like 4x4 Systolic Array with scratchpad memory with Certain (Undecided post processing units)

 ## Block Design